randy3k/SendCode/README.md

 ### User settings

-User setttings should go into the `user` key in the `SendREPL.sublime-settings`.
+User settings should go into the `user` key in the `SendREPL.sublime-settings`.
 For example

 ```json
 {